bwonCAN/gradetracker/README.md

 - As a user, I want to be able to save my current list of information if I so choose (worklists, completed work, grades, etc)
 - As a user, I want to be able to load a previous list of information if I so choose.

 #

-# Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by clicking add button and entering name of a course list.
-- You can generate the second required action related to adding Xs to a Y by click the remove button and entering the name of a course list.
-- You can locate my visual component by clicking the save or load button.
-- You can save the state of my application by clicking the save button in the upper left corner.
-- You can reload the state of my application by clicking on the load button in the upper left corner.
-- Please run ProgramUI for the GUI

-#

-## Phase 4: Task 2
-    Wed Apr 12 21:50:35 PDT 2023
-    fall course list added.

-    Wed Apr 12 21:50:37 PDT 2023
-    fall course list removed.
-#

-## Phase 4: Task 3
-Looking at the UML diagram, I believe that I could refactor the application and remove the Program class entirely.
-The Program class is there for initialization and to allow for 0 instances of CourseList.
-However, with a slight change in the initialization (eg: having a default course list to begin with), it would be possible to remove the Program class and consequently, the ProgramUI class while maintaining the same functionality.
-The responsibilities of the ProgramUI class would be simply shifted into the CourseList UI class.
-#
 #### *Citations*
 - JSON Serialization Demo code referenced, link to source: https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo